James Cameron (activist): Arrest and attempted lynching

 Flossie Bailey, a local NAACP official, and the State Attorney General worked to gain indictments against leaders of the mob in the lynchings but were unsuccessful.
 No one was ever charged in the murders of Shipp and Smith, nor the assault on Cameron.

 Cameron was convicted at trial in 1931 as an accessory before the fact to the murder of Deeter, and served four years of his sentence in a state prison.
 After he was paroled, he moved to Detroit, Michigan, where he worked at Stroh Brewery Company and attended Wayne State University.

-In 1991, Cameron was pardoned by the state of Indiana.
+In 1991, Indiana governor Evan Bayh pardoned Cameron.

 Career

 Cameron studied at Wayne State University to become a boiler engineer and worked in that field until he was 65.
 At the same time, he continued to study lynchings, race, and civil rights in America and trying to teach others.

 Because of his personal experience, Cameron dedicated his life to promoting civil rights, racial unity, and equality.
 While he worked in a variety of jobs in Indiana during the 1940s, he founded three chapters of the National Association for the Advancement of Colored People (NAACP).
 This was a period when the Ku Klux Klan was still active in the Midwest, although its numbers had decreased since its peak in the 1920s.
 Cameron established and became the first president of the NAACP Madison County chapter in Anderson, Indiana.

 He also served as the Indiana State Director of Civil Liberties from 1942 to 1950.
 In this capacity, Cameron reported to Governor of Indiana Henry Schricker on violations of the "equal accommodations" laws designed to end segregation.
 During his eight-year tenure, Cameron investigated more than 25 incidents of civil rights infractions.
 He faced violence and death threats because of his work.